and the calm is deep where the quiet waters flow

 Next to him, Lan Jingyi’s face had turned very white.

 “You make a grave mistake if you still think us equals,” Jiang Cheng continued, unhindered.
-He swung Sandu from side to side, its light drawing bright lines into Wei Wuxian’s eyesight that lingered wherever he chose to look.
+He swung Sandu from one side to the other, its light drawing bright lines into Wei Wuxian’s eyesight which lingered no matter where he chose to look.
 “It is not you I answer to, but your brother.
-If I want to take this omega to Yunmeng, what right do you have to stop me?
+If I want to take this kunze to Yunmeng, what right do you have to stop me?
 Or will you make me believe that he should be safer with you?”

 Jiang Cheng’s voice bore then a grudge the likes of which Wei Wuxian had only ever heard in reference to the Wen sect.